ADR 0013: Pluggable TUI layouts and workflows¶

 Screeninjected with a shared context.
 A layout is aLayoutScreen(Screen)subclass receiving a frozenUiContext(home, theSearchInvokerseam, the launch query, the cooperative-cancel control) and the activeWorkflow.
 It ownscompose, CSS,BINDINGS, and presentation, and reaches the engine only throughcontext.invoker(ADR 0012 RW-1) — neveragentgrep._engine,agentgrep.query, oragentgrep.stores.PL-2 — A workflow is a Textual-free strategy driven through a narrow host.

 Workflowis aProtocol:on_attachseeds the initial dispatch andon_queryhandles a submission, both by calling theWorkflowHostsurface (build_query/run_search/filter_loaded/reset_view/record_history/request_cancel).
-A workflow imports no Textual and touches no widget, so it runs on any layout and is unit-tested against a fake host.PL-3 — The App shell owns selection and switching, not presentation.
+A workflow imports no Textual and touches no widget, so it runs on any layout and is unit-tested against a fake host.PL-3 — The App shell owns initial composition, not switching or presentation.

-ExplorerApp(App)owns lifecycle, theme registration, the ADR-0011 pump bind / watchdog / audit hook, theUiContext, and the choice of layout × workflow.
-Layouts switch viaApp.MODES/switch_mode(F2, suspend-not-destroy); a layout’s workflow swaps viaLayoutScreen.set_workflow(F3).
+ExplorerApp(App)owns lifecycle, theme registration, the ADR-0011 pump bind / watchdog / audit hook, theUiContext, and construction of the one typed layout × workflow composition it receives.
+It registers no Textual modes, exposes no layout or workflow cycling bindings/actions, and does not display the internal pair in chrome.
 No rendering, matching, or record-detail construction lives on the shell (mirrors RW-6).PL-4 — Layouts and workflows resolve through a frozen, lazy registry.

-agentgrep.ui.registryis a Textual-free catalog ofLayoutSpec/WorkflowSpecwhose loaders are function-local imports, so listing names never imports Textual andagentgrep --helpstays cold.
-A name is validated against the registry before launch;--layout/--workflowconsume the names as argparsechoices.
-A futureimportlib.metadataentry-point source can feed the same spec shape without changing consumers.PL-5 — Each layout carries its own transport over the shared primitives.
+agentgrep.ui.registryis a Textual-free catalog ofLayoutSpec/WorkflowSpecwhose loaders are function-local imports, so listing names never imports Textual.
+Programmatically injected names are validated against the registry before launch, resolved before Textual starts its message pump, and paired in one frozen value; the shell never handles lazy loaders, unresolved names, or fallback selection.
+Layout-specific startup state such as query history is likewise loaded at this pre-pump factory boundary.
+The CLI does not expose those names.
+A futureimportlib.metadataentry-point source can feed the same spec shape without changing internal consumers.PL-5 — Each layout carries its own transport over the shared primitives.
 A layout’s streaming transport reuses

 _runtime.make_gated_emitter/@offload/@pump_only/stream_apply(ADR 0011 NB-1…NB-10, unchanged) with a layout-specific present.
-Everyrun_workerstaysthread=True, exclusive=Trueand grouped (thehistoryappend group excepted), and the static guard scans everyui/layouts/*.py, not just the HUD.
-The transport is intentionally not hoisted into the base: a sharedpresent_*base waits for a third consumer, per the defer-until-consumer rule of ADR 0012.PL-6 — Orthogonality is real and proven.
+Everyrun_workerstaysthread=True, exclusive=Trueand grouped (thehistoryappend group excepted), and manual pump-entrypoint review covers everyui/layouts/*.py, not just the HUD.
+The transport is intentionally not hoisted into the base: a sharedpresent_*base waits for a third consumer, per the defer-until-consumer rule of ADR 0012.PL-6 — Orthogonality is an internal contract and is proven.
 Any workflow drives any layout.
 The behavior difference is the workflow’s routing (

 SearchWorkflow→run_search,BrowseWorkflow→filter_loaded); the structure difference is the layout’scompose+ present.
-The product is proven bysearch×browseoverhud×greplog.PL-7 — The opaque
+Direct component tests and injected app construction provesearch×browseoverhud×greplog; normal users do not choose among those combinations.PL-7 — The opaque

 Screenbase carries the former App posture.LayoutScreenkeeps thet.Anybase the fused App used, becauseDOMNode.query(the DOM query) collides with view state; the search-query state isself.search_queryprecisely to avoid that.
 Fully typing the views againstScreenis a follow-up, as it was againstApp.